mnot/I-D/web-proxy-desc/draft.md

 ## alwaysDirect

+An array containing strings; each string is one of:

+* a host (as per {{RFC3986}} Section 3.2.2),
+* a classless prefix {{RFC4632}}.
+* the string "CONNECT".

-An array containing strings; each string is either a host (as per {{RFC3986}} Section 3.2.2) or a classless prefix {{RFC4632}}.
-Clients MUST NOT use the WPD's proxies to access those nominated host, nor hostnames that have the host as a root.
+Clients MUST NOT use the WPD's proxies to access nominated hosts and hostnames that have the a nominated host as its root.
 Likewise, clients MUST NOT use the WPD's proxies to access bare IP addresses that fall within the classless prefix.

+If the string "CONNECT" appears in alwaysDirect, it indicates that requests that require establishment of a tunnel (e.g., for "https" URLs) MUST NOT use the WPD's proxies, but instead ought to be made directly to the origin (i.e., without a tunnel).

 Note that when a "bare" IP address or classless prefix is used in alwaysDirect, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs